We're an affiliate! When you purchase something through our affiliate links, We may earn commission.

 - Ships in a lightweight, 6-inch diameter decor planter; made from a 100% recyclable #5 material.
 To avoid water spillage, this container does not have holes

 If air circulation is limited and extremely wet conditions, attaching the plants to the substrate with a minimum of water-retentive material around the roots will be a good idea.

 If there is going to be plenty of air circulation, then a thick moss padding wrapped around the plant roots or planting them in cork tubes or pots might be the better way to go.

-They are aerophytes, and prefer to grow on shifting desert soil because of its inherit minimal root system
+They are aerophytes and prefer to grow on shifting desert soil because of their inherent minimal root system

 Bromeliads in the paludarium:

 How do you plant bromeliads in a vivarium?